MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-license-requirements.md

 # Licensing requirements for the SharePoint Agreements AI solution

 To activate the SharePoint Agreements AI solution on your tenant, the tenant administrator must first add a product license.
-After you obtain the product license, individual user licenses can be assigned to the users who will use the SharePoint Agreements AI product within the business.
+After you obtain the product license, individual user licenses can be assigned to the users who will use the SharePoint Agreements AI product within your organization.

 ## Obtain the SharePoint Agreements AI license